mrarogiewicz/prompts/stock_analysis_detail.md

 # [Core Directives]
 Source & Citation Rules:
 - **Primary Source Priority:** Use primary filings first (latest 10-K, 10-Q, investor presentations, earnings call transcripts).
-- **Secondary Data Providers:** Use reputable financial data providers next (e.g., Yahoo Finance, S&P Capital IQ).
+- **Secondary Data Providers:** Use reputable financial data providers next (e.g., Yahoo Finance, S&P Capital IQ, MarketWatch, MarketScreener, FinViz).
-- **Tertiary Analysis & Press:** Use high-quality press (e.g., Wall Street Journal, Bloomberg) for additional perspective.
+- **Tertiary Analysis & Press:** Use high-quality press (e.g., Wall Street Journal, Bloomberg, Yahoo Finance, MarketWatch, MarketScreener, FinViz) for additional perspective.
 - **Other analyst opinions:** Analyze last 4 articles on website seekingalpha.com for another analyst opinions
 - **Sentiment Analysis Sources:**
   - Reddit → Analyze top 25 posts and 250 comments from the past 12 months mentioning [COMPANY] or [TICKER] from relevant subreddits (e.g., r/stocks, r/investing, and any company-specific subreddit).
-  - X (Twitter) → Analyze discussions over the last 12 months, focusing on reputable financial analysts (#FinTwit), official company posts, and influential user hashtags.
+  - X (Twitter) → Analyze discussions over the last 12 months, focus on #[TICKER] influential user hashtags about company.
 - **Load-Bearing Citations:** Identify the 5 most critical factual claims that support your final investment thesis.
 Cite the source for each immediately after the claim is made in the format "(Source: Name of Source, Date)".
 - **Data Freshness:** At the end of the report, include a “Sources & Data Freshness” list, noting the date each key data source was accessed.
 - **Labeling:** Clearly distinguish between verified financial data and subjective social media sentiment.
 If user-supplied data is used, label it as "User-Provided Data."